 New MaineCare Members

-This letter (Word) includes information that is helpful to new MaineCare members.
+This letter (PDF) includes information that is helpful to new MaineCare members.

 You will get a card with your unique number on it.
 Your card can only be used for your health care services.